KayChadow/Notes/web/web_cache.md

 ![Schematic web cache](../images/Web_cache.png)

 ### Cache Keys
 The cache must decide if there is a cached response that it can serve directly, or if it has to forward the request.
 The cache does this by generating a `cache key` from elements of the HTTP request.
 This typically includes the URL path, query parameters, and some important headers.
 If the cache key is equivalent, it serves the cached response.
+You can try to get the cache key in the response with headers like `Pragma: x-get-cache-key` or something, but is probably not allowed by server.

 When testing for web cache vulnerabilities, you generally don't want to receive cached responses.
 That is why you should use a dynamic cachebuster.
 This is already implemented in the [Param Miner Extension](../burp/param_miner.md#dynamic-cachebuster).
 This makes your life way easier.